+1 347 223 5128

 Keynote by James Nottingham

-Using Growth Mindset to Enhance Students’ Learning Focus and Self Efficacy
+Using Growth Mindset to Enhance Students’ Learning Focus & Self Efficacy

 Thousands of teachers around the world have introduced a growth mindset to their students in the expectation that it will enhance learning and build resilience.
 However, the two meta-analyses examining the impact of growth mindset show a disappointingly low effect (0.1 to 0.19, less than half of the typical effect).
 The main cause of this is that too many schools have a performance focus and are therefore unable to make the most of growth mindset; indeed, growth mindset might be contradictory and therefore an unhelpful distraction in these circumstances.